 Total time: 5 minutes

-If you want a simpler dish that won’t make you feel full, homemade corn tortillas fit the bill.
-Burrito recipes usually call for flour tortillas, but this recipe is also a perfect choice to wrap your burrito stuffing in a Mexican way.
+Nothing is more simple than making corn tortillas for serving as an enjoyable vegan side dish for your next burrito creation.
+Burrito recipes usually call for flour tortillas, but this recipe is also a perfect choice to wrap your burrito stuffing with the corn tortilla in a Mexican way.

 If you want to make the tortillas into a full dish on their own, you can stuff them with chicken, beef, or shrimp.
 All it takes is less than an hour and a combination of Masa Harina (finely ground corn dough), salt, and water to make these tortillas.